Pengxin-Guo/Awesome-Multi-Task-Learning/README.md

   Notes: exploit task relatedness in the form of shared representations in both the **original input space** and the **interaction space among features**.

+- [**FCMTL**] Zhou, Q., & Zhao, Q. [Flexible clustered multi-task learning by learning representative tasks](https://ieeexplore.ieee.org/abstract/document/7150415 "FCMTL"). **TPAMI**, 2016.

+  Notes: a subset of tasks (**representative tasks**) in multi-task learning can be used to represent other tasks due to the similarity among multiple tasks; allow **one task to be clustered into multiple clusters**, and with different weights.

 ------

 Please create an issue if you find we missed some papers.